luckyowl20/CSCI2270FINAL/README.txt

 EXPLANATION OF RRT

 An RRT is a Rapidly-exploring-random-tree.
+It is a tree structure in which each child has a position in the plane, a parent node, and a list of child nodes.
-The idea behind an RRT is to incrementally build a tree by randomly selecting sampling points in the space and connecting them to the closet point in the existing tree.
+The idea behind this RRT implementation is to incrementally build a tree by randomly selecting sampling points in the space and connecting them to the closet point in the existing tree.
 This is how the tree "explores" the space.
 At each step a random point in space is selected and the algorithm ensures that it is a valid point (it is not running into walls with this new point) and adds it to the nearest node if possible.
 This is done using the nearest node function and if no nearest node is found it is added onto a new branch.